-The third byte and fourth byte are Message ID.
+The third byte and fourth byte store/record Message ID.

-Besides the four-bytes header, token and options are additional information which is neither part of header or payload.
+Besides the four-byte header, token and options are additional information which is neither part of header nor payload.
 The size of token ranges from to 0 to 8 bytes.
 It is used to match the request and the response.
 CoAP also supports some metadata in HTTP.
-In the Options section, a user can define parameters like in HTTP header.
-For example, Etag, Max-Age, Content-Format, etc. Those options simplified the process to translate between a CoAP message and a HTTP message.
+In the Options section, a user can define parameters like in HTTP header, such as Etag, Max-Age, Content-Format, etc. Those options simplify the process of communication between a CoAP message and a HTTP message.

-Unlike MQTT where the remaining length is defined to indicate the length of the optional header and payload size.
-In CoAP, a 1-byte flag is used before the payload.
-When a processor first time encounter a 0xFF, it knows the payload start from the next byte.
+Unlike MQTT where the remaining length is defined to indicate the length of the optional header and payload size, in CoAP, a 1-byte flag is used before the payload.
+When a processor first time encounters a 0xFF, it indicates that the payload starts from the next byte.